Keep up with the Phi Kappa Society's upcoming events, results, and other Society news.

 Congratulation to the winner of the Larson-Gerson Award:

-Sister Glenn Anderson Jacoby, Chief Justice.
+Sister Glenn Anderson Jacoby, Chief Justice for Fall of 2016.

 Each semester, the Larson-Gerson Award is given to a sibling who, in the eyes of the President, has made the greatest contribution to the success of that academic term.
 A Larson-Gerson Award winner contributes to the prosperity of the Society in both tangible and intangible ways.